haosu/codifying-beliefs/beliefs.md

 I believe it is right for people to farm and eat animals

 What makes humans people?
 Why are those distinctions enough to justify farming?

+## I think social media is overall good for society [#4]
+I think it increasing the exposure people have to the lifestyles and beliefs of others will increase the overall empathy that they have for each other [#5].
+I think it outweighs the social negatives of increasing the distribution of narcissism, and increasing channels for misinformation and negativity.

+## I think that increased empathy is good for society [#5]
+Increasing the empathy people have for others should help decrease misunderstanding and decrease judgement of others.
+Increasing the amount of people who understand the pain of others should increase how much people are willing to help each other.